A hybrid discrete-continuum modelling approach for the interactions of the immune system with oncolytic viral infections: Comparison between agent-based and continuum models

 \subsection{Emergence of oscillations}

 The discussion of Section \ref{sec:ode} suggests that some parameter ranges may lead to persistent oscillations in the centre of the domain.
 We should also take into account that these oscillations may be biologically relevant even if they converge towards a stable equilibrium, as the convergence may be very slow.
-Fig. \ref{fig:soloviro_wide} along with the video accompanying it (see Online Resource S4), indeed shows an example of this situation: the only difference with respect to the reference case is the initial condition $R_i=R_u$ (i.e., the initial viral injection covers the whole domain); we therefore expect the same asymptotic behaviour of the reference situation, but up to time $t=1500\;$h the difference is very significant.
-This can be explained by noting that the initial number of infected cells is higher, hence more immune cells are involved and this causes wider oscillations.
-It is interesting to observe that the oscillations of the agent-based model are delayed with respect to the ones of the continuum model (this is easy to see from the total number of cells): when the infected cell density is very low, stochasticity becomes relevant and in some regions infected cells go extinct; hence, the following infected cell regrowth is at first inhomogeneous and it takes some time to diffuse in the whole domain.
-The spatial inhomogeneities quickly disappear and the delay of the oscillations is the main difference between the two modelling approaches.
+Fig. \ref{fig:soloviro_wide} along with the video accompanying it (see electronic supplementary material S4), indeed shows an example of this situation: the only difference with respect to the reference case is the initial condition $R_i=R_u$ (i.e., the initial viral injection covers the whole domain); we, therefore, expect the same asymptotic behaviour of the reference situation, but up to time $t=1500\;$h the difference between the scenarios of Figs. \ref{fig:basics}c (dash-dotted lines) and \ref{fig:soloviro_wide}d is very significant.
+This can be explained by noting that the initial number of infected cells is higher; hence, more immune cells are involved, which causes wider oscillations.
+It is interesting to observe that the oscillations of the agent-based model are delayed with respect to the ones of the continuum model (this is easy to see from the total number of cells): when the infected cell density is very low, stochasticity becomes relevant and, in some regions, infected cells go extinct; hence, the following infected cell regrowth is at first inhomogeneous and it takes some time to diffuse in the whole domain.
+Despite the difference of the spatial pattern, the area occupied by the tumour is the same in both cases (as shown by the red circle in Fig. \ref{fig:soloviro_wide}a, representing the theoretical position of the invading front) and the infection manages to reach the boundary of the tumour in a short time (as shown by the cyan circle in Fig. \ref{fig:soloviro_wide}b, representing the front of infected cells for the PDE).
+The spatial inhomogeneities quickly disappear, and the delay in the oscillations is the main difference between the two modelling approaches.
+We remark that these spatial inhomogeneities are amplified by the dynamics and similar patterns would also arise in the two-dimensional non-radial continuum model under stochastic perturbations.